KY-BChain/BlockEnergy/README.md

     buyEnergy: This function allows users to buy energy from the owner of the contract by sending ether equal to the energy price times the amount of energy they want to buy.
 The function checks that the payment amount is correct and that there is enough energy available, and then transfers the payment to the owner and the energy to the buyer (this part is left as TODO in the example).

 This is just a simple example of a smart contract that could be used in a transactive energy system.
 Depending on the specific requirements of the system, additional functionality and complexity could be added to the contract.

+The example of a more complete smart contract for a Transactive Energy system on the Ethereum blockchain.
+This example assumes that the energy generation and consumption data is coming from AI-powered smart meters that are registered as nodes in the blockchain: